Traditional life, small scale farms, incredible biodiversity, legendary castles, wild mountains and much more awaits you in Transylvania.

-A vacation in Transylvania will take you down the winding roads, strolling past the rolling hills.
+Cycling Romania will take you down the winding roads, strolling past the rolling hills.
 In summer, the hay meadows and grasslands with their wild flowers create a dazzling show of colors.
 The pastures abound in species of plants, most of them extinct from Central Europe.
-Gentle slopes, beech, oak and hornbeam forests, wide meadows covered in multi-coloured flower carpets, freshly mowed haystacks, bees humming and playful butterflies - all these create the image of a fragile, ancient, almost intact universe.
+Gentle slopes, beech, oak, and hornbeam forests, wide meadows covered in multi-coloured flower carpets, freshly mowed haystacks, bees humming, and playful butterflies - all these create the image of a fragile, ancient, almost intact universe.
 That's what makes the locally produced honey delicious and grants it the unique flavor.

 Husbandry and wood processing, activities which were intensely practiced in Transylvania, have further influenced the development of the local crafts.
 Coopers, carpenters and wheelwrights emerged alongside many other craftsmen who used wood as their main raw material.
 The craft of fur and leather tanning for winter clothes, weaving and spinning for light summer clothes were other common occupations in the past.

 The advancements of technology rendered many of these activities virtually useless, but some artisans have outlasted these changes.
 They welcome guests and are glad to share the secrets of their work, as this is one of the things that keeps them going.

 Flocks of sheep and herds of cattle graze on the green hills of Transylvania.
 The resulting milk is of the best quality and that's why cheeses are, by excellence, part of this region’s culinary and cultural tradition.
 Its diversity is given by its high pastures and specific production techniques.
 In the alpine pastures of Mărginimea Sibiului the locals continue the ancestral tradition of telemea cheese, sour milk, burduf cheese, kneaded cheese or urda.
 Don't miss a visit to a sheepfold where you can taste and see how the famous cheese is made.